Soering v United Kingdom: Background

 The applicant, Jens Söring, is a German national, born in 1966, who was brought by his parents to the United States at age 11.
 In 1984, he was an 18-year-old Echols Scholar at the University of Virginia, where he became good friends with Elizabeth Haysom, a Canadian national two years his elder.

-Haysom's parents, William Reginald Haysom and Nancy Astor Haysom, lived 65 mi from the university, in the then unincorporated hamlet of Boonsboro, in Bedford County, Virginia.
+Haysom's parents, Derek William Haysom and Nancy Astor Haysom, lived 65 mi from the university, in the then unincorporated hamlet of Boonsboro, in Bedford County, Virginia.
 According to the account provided later to local police, Söring and Elizabeth Haysom decided to kill Haysom's parents; and, to divert suspicion, they rented a car in Charlottesville and drove to Washington D.C.
 On 30 March 1985, Söring drove to the Haysom residence and dined with the unsuspecting couple.
 During or after dinner, he picked a quarrel and viciously attacked them with a knife.
 In April 1985, both were found with their throats slit and with stab and slash wounds to the neck and body.

 In October 1985, Söring and Elizabeth Haysom fled to Europe; and, on 30 April 1986, they were arrested in England, United Kingdom, on charges of cheque fraud.
 Six weeks later, a grand jury of the Circuit Court of Bedford County, Virginia, indicted Söring with the capital murder of the Haysoms, as well as their separate non-capital murders.
 On 11 August 1986, the United States requested extradition for the pair, based on the 1972 extradition treaty.
 A warrant was issued under section 8 of the Extradition Act 1870 (33 & 34 Vict. c.
 52) for the arrest of Söring, and he was committed to await the Home Secretary's order to extradite him to the United States.

 Söring filed a petition for habeas corpus with a divisional court and requested permission for judicial review of the decision to commit him, arguing that the Extradition Act 1870 did not permit extradition for a capital charge.
 He also cited article IV of the US–UK extradition treaty, which provides that an extradition request for a crime carrying the death penalty can be refused if the requesting country has not given "assurances [...] that the death penalty will not be carried out".
 No specific assurance was given by the United States, or the State of Virginia, that prosecutors would not seek the death penalty or that Söring would not be executed.
 The UK government received only an undertaking from the Commonwealth Attorney of Bedford County to the effect that: